Herb Klein (politician): Political career

 After defeating incumbent Joseph Scancarella in 1971, Klein served as a member of the New Jersey General Assembly from 1972 to 1976.
 There, he authored the law that created the New Jersey Economic Development Authority.
-In the Assembly, was co-counsel on a bond issue for New Jersey Sports and Exposition Authority, and worked for the introduction of state income tax.
+In the Assembly, was co-counsel on a bond issue for New Jersey Sports and Exposition Authority, and worked for the introduction of the state income tax.
 He also served as Executive Director of the Passaic County Democratic Committee from 1977 to 1981.
 He was elected as a Democrat to the 103rd United States Congress in 1992 to succeed retiring eleven-term incumbent Robert Roe in the historically Democratic eighth district.

 Tenure in Congress

 During his tenure in the United States House of Representatives, Klein was a leader on the House Banking Committee, where he was responsible for several legislative initiatives.
 He co-authored the bills that authorized interstate branch banking and was the architect of the provision which sparked passage of the legislation that ended the problems in the savings and loan industry.

 Klein also served on the House Science Committee, where he co-authored the National Competitiveness Act which helped to strengthen American industry.

 Klein was defeated for re-election by Clifton city councilman and Passaic County freeholder Bill Martini, making him one of 54 Democrats to lose their seats in the 1994 Congressional Elections.